rektbydead/PathFindingAlgorithmsVisualizer/README.md

 Preview link: https://rektbydead.github.io/PathFindingAlgorithmsVisualizer/index.html

-Algorithms included:
+# DONE
+Algorithms:
   - A*
   - Dijkstra
   - Best-first-search
   - Breadth-first-search
   - Depth-first-search

-Heuristics included (to be used by heuristic algortihms like A*):
+Heuristics (to be used by heuristic algortihms like A*):
   - Manhattan
   - Euclidean
   - Chebyshev

+# TODO
+  - Change UI